Spine Research at NEBH

 - Patient predictors of outcome

-- Investigational Device Exemption (IDE) studies - industry-sponsored contracts for clinical trials that investigate new medical devices for use in spine surgery.
+- Investigational Device Exemption (IDE) studies – industry-sponsored contracts for clinical trials that investigate new medical devices and bone promoting agents for use in spine surgery.

 - We have completed a study of the natural history of lumbar disc herniation in the elderly, which demonstrated that the prognosis of full recovery from non-surgical management was much more favorable than previously thought.